-A redesigned Sentra is expected to debut soon.
-Meanwhile, a 1.8 S Special Edition Package is available for 2005.
-The 2005 Sentra has an updated grille and body-colored door handles, and the upper instrument panel gains a storage bin.
+A redesigned version of Nissan's compact Sentra is expected to debut soon.
+Meanwhile, minor changes for 2006 include the addition of an in-dash six-CD changer to the Audio Fanatic Package and two new exterior colors: Sapphire Blue and Sunburst.
 The front-wheel-drive Sentra comes in 1.8, 1.8 S, and performance-focused SE-R and SE-R Spec V trim levels.

 Styling elements were adapted from the automaker's larger Maxima.
 A low hood and high rear deck help give the Sentra a more upscale image.
 Sentras have body-colored side moldings and bumpers.
 Chiseled character lines run from the front to the rear, and flush-mounted one-piece headlights are installed.

 Sentras ride a 99.8-inch wheelbase, measure 177.5 inches long overall and 67.3 inches wide, and stand 55.5 inches tall.
 Standard wheels are 15 inches in diameter, but 16-inch tires on aluminum wheels are optional for the 1.8 S. A power sunroof also is available for the Sentra 1.8 S.

 Front occupants get bucket seats, and the driver's seat features either four- or eight-way adjustment.
 A rear bench promises room for three occupants, but adults may feel cramped.
 The rear seatback is available with a split, folding feature, which increases total cargo space.